uber-research/metropolis-hastings-gans/README.md

 cd benchmark_tools
 pip install -e .
 ```
-The enviroment should now all be setup to run the experiments.
+The environment should now all be setup to run the experiments.

 ## Running the experiments